 Though peridot is widely recognized by its brilliant lime green glow, the origin of this gemstone’s name is unclear.
-Most scholars agree that the word “peridot” is derived from the Arabic faridat, which means “gem,” but some believe it’s rooted in the
+Most scholars agree that the word “peridot” is derived from the Arabic faridat, which means “gem;” however, some believe it’s rooted in the

 Peridot is the rare gem-quality variety of the common mineral olivine, which forms deep inside the Earth’s mantle and is brought to the surface by volcanoes.
 In Hawaii, peridot once symbolized the tears of Pele, the volcano goddess of fire who controls the

 Peridot’s signature green color comes from the composition of the mineral itself—rather than from trace impurities, as with many gemstones.
 That’s why this is one of few gemstones that only comes in one color, though shades may vary from yellowish-green

-Though it is known as “the Evening Emerald” because its sparkling green hue, peridot looks good any time of day.
+Though it is known as “the Evening Emerald” because of its sparkling green hue, peridot looks good any time of day.

 Most of the world’s peridot supply comes from the San Carlos Reservation in Arizona.
 Other sources are China, Myanmar, Pakistan, and Africa.

-Peridot only measures 6.5 to 7 on the Mohs scale, so while the raw crystal is prone to cracking during cutting, the finished gemstones are robust and easy to wear.
+Peridot only measures 6.5 to 7 on the Mohs scale.
+So, while the raw crystal is prone to cracking during cutting, the finished gemstones are robust and easy to wear.